Do you teach the topic of fire safety to your kids or students in your preschool, pre-k, or kindergarten classroom?

-This free, printable scavenger hunt sheet is a fun way for kids to practice their newly acquired fire safety knowledge!
+This free, printable fire safety scavenger hunt sheet is a fun way for kids to practice their newly acquired fire safety knowledge!

 Directions for the Fire Safety Scavenger Hunt